Key Takeaways from "The Gentle Art of Swedish Death Cleaning" by Margareta Magnusson

 3. Don’t start with photos, letters, sentimental items, etc.... start with larger items then move to small.

-4. Begin with storage: basement, attic, storage units, random cupboards where things you’ve forgotten you even own are stored.
+4. Consider beginning with storage: basement, attic, storage units, random cupboards where things you’ve forgotten you even own are stored.

 5. Ask yourself, “Will anyone I know be happier if I save this?”
 If the answer is no, let it go.